Privacy Statement

 1. For verification of your identity and assisting you in case you forget your password or login details where these are necessary to access any of our services.

-2. For authorising and processing credit card transactions which you enter into online.
-Credit and debit card information is sensitive information and we do not collect it or store it.
+2. For authorising and processing credit card transactions which you enter online.
 We use third party payment solution providers and only engage those that comply with strict industry standards and security processes.

 4. To provide information to you about other websites, products and services, which we consider may be of interest to you.